 Initially, Senna and the new teammate Fullerton do not like each other, they do not like each other at all, they are the opposite of each other, but over time they begin to talk and respect each other, even becoming friends.

 As soon as he arrived in the team, the little boy from Brazil is whipped by his team, who makes him run in the beauty of 50cc engines, and then gives them to Fullerton who can freely take him to the limit.
 Exhausted, Ayrton plans to return to Brazil.
-Nobody talks to him, besides he just has to run in the engines.
+Nobody talks to him, he just has to drive fast.

 But the Tché convinces him to stay.
 Only after a whole week of running in, is he allowed to go at maximum pace, and surprisingly, after a handful of adaptation laps, he begins to run stronger than Fullerton, the boy considered at that time the number one in absolute.

-Ayrton amazes everyone not only for his extraordinary speed, but also for his sensitivity which allows him to be an extremely fine tester.
+Ayrton amazes everyone for his extraordinary speed and for his sensitivity which allows him to be an extremely fine tester.
 Parilla's story is emblematic, recalling when Senna at the end of a race pointed out to him that one front tire was bigger than the other.
-Parilla seemed unconvinced, but at the insistence of his driver he decided to check, and was amazed when he realized that one of the two tires was only one millimeter larger than the other:
+Parilla seemed unconvinced, but at the insistence of his driver he decided to check and was amazed when he realized that one of the two tires was only one millimeter larger than the other:

 "The most amazing moment of my whole life".

 Parilla will later state.
-By imitating and then emulating Fulllerton's driving style, Ayrton revolutionizes kart driving technique in a unique way, taking advantage of the fact that he is left-handed.
+By imitating and then emulating Fulllerton's driving style, Ayrton uniquely revolutionizes kart driving technique, taking advantage of the fact that he is left-handed.

 In 1981 Ayrton took two important steps in his life: heedless of the perplexities of his parents, in February he married Lilian Vasconcelos Sousa, with whom he decided to move to England, to take another step in his sports career, that is to abandon the kart to devote himself to single-seaters, despite still trying to win in 1981 in Parma, arriving however fourth because in possession of a kart with a 127 cm³ engine against the new 135 cm³.

-Ayrton immediately asks Emerson Fittipaldi for advice, but he has just left Formula One and has no desire to return to the European racing scene; then it is Chico Serra who introduces Ayrton to Ralph Firman, owner of Van Diemen, and discusses a contract for him to race in the Formula Ford 1600.
+Ayrton immediately asks Emerson Fittipaldi for advice, but he has just left Formula One and has no desire to return to the European racing scene; Chico Serra introduces Ayrton to Ralph Firman, owner of Van Diemen, and discusses a contract for him to race in the Formula Ford 1600.

 It is no coincidence that he is defined by many as a dangerous driver, and on more than a few occasions he is involved in some fight.
-If things go great on the track, for Ayrton on a personal level there is more than a few headaches: the marriage with Lilian lasts just nine months, probably due to his lifestyle totally focused on racing, to which are added the difficulties of adaptation. to his wife's life in England, as she herself confirmed:
+If things go well on the track, on a personal level Ayrton shows some problems: the marriage with Lilian lasts just nine months, probably due to total dedication to racing, combined with the difficulties of adaptation to his wife's life in England, as she confirmed: